How To Celebrate The Holiday Season in DC

 #3 DC Holiday Hunt

-This holiday season, DC’s “main streets” come alive with DC Holiday Hunt, a festive scavenger hunt launching November 29th through January 5th.
-From historic sites to modern marvels, explore Columbia Heights, Mount Pleasant, Logan Circle and U Street, among other locales, while completing holiday missions and supporting local businesses to win prizes.
+This holiday season, DC’s “main streets” come alive with the DC Holiday Hunt: a citywide scavenger hunt running November 23rd through January 6th.
+Explore neighborhoods like Columbia Heights, Mount Pleasant, Logan Circle, and U Street as you track down clues, complete festive missions, and support local businesses along the way.

 #4 Zoo Lights